More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 Marielle Santos McLeod thought she knew a lot about cancer care.

-Years as a health professional had given her time to learn about cancer care and gain a closer look at the barriers Latinos face in getting equitable treatment.
+Years as a health professional had given her time to learn about cancer care and gain a closer look at the challenges Latinos face in getting treatment.

 That’s why, when the mother of four was diagnosed with colon cancer at age 36, she was shocked by just how little she really knew.

-However, it was enduring the disease as a young Latina that guided her toward her life’s purpose – serving as a patient advocate to uplift the voice of Latino cancer survivors.
+However, it was enduring the disease as a young Latina that guided her toward her life’s purpose – serving as a patient health leader to uplift the voice of Latino cancer survivors.

 “I love advocacy ….
 It’s like one of the things that I’m convinced that I was put on this earth to do.
 I just had to get cancer to get to it first,” Santos McLeod said.